onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 How do we get people more interested in being more interested & interesting? we need to be on the same page & coherent on what we need to be on the same page & coherent and how we determine where the boundry is
-Moje bi trqbva da e “how do we get on the same page on/about what/how/why we should be on the same page on/about?”
+Moje bi trqbva da e “how do we get on the same page on/about what/how/why we should be on the same page on/about?” how do we better help people become better?

 everything is a tradeoff - how do we tradeoff how we make tradeoffs? this line needs more work